 Yes.
 Pristiq (desvenlafaxine) can increase blood pressure.
 If you already have high blood pressure, you should make sure it is well under control before you start taking a prescription of desvenlafaxine.
 Symptoms of high blood pressure can be completely non-existent, even though the condition exists.
 So it is wise to have this checked especially before taking medications that can increase hypertension.

-Treatment for Pristiq Withdrawal, Addiction, Dependence, and Abuse
+Treatment for Pristiq Withdrawal, Dependence, and Abuse

-Alternative to Meds Center uses lab testing to help prepare the body for the taper.
+Alternative to Meds Center uses lab testing to help prepare the body for the withdrawal process.
 If vitamin or mineral deficiencies are present, these can be corrected through supplementation and a carefully planned diet for maximizing the body’s ability to normalize neurochemistry after prescription drugs have created changes that altered or compromised it.

 Alternative to Meds Center can provide much more information on request about our center’s safe methods, holistic therapies, diet, nutrition, removal of toxic burden, and many more helpful techniques that can significantly ease Pristiq withdrawal treatment.